edwinmsarmiento/sqlondockerbook/README.md

 ## Code Samples

-Code samples for the APress book SQL Server DBA's Guide to Docker Containers
+The code samples for this book are available through scripts in folders arranged on a per-chapter basis.